Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical guarantees

 The rank-1 joint coercivity condition \eqref{eq:jointCC} ensures that the regression matrices in any iteration of ALS are invertible with the smallest singular values bounded from below; see Proposition \ref{prop:Abar_orals}.
 However, it does not guarantee identifiability.
-The stronger rank-2 joint coercivity condition \eqref{eq:jointCC2} does provide a sufficient condition for identifiability:
+The stronger rank-2 joint coercivity condition \eqref{eq:jointCC2} does provide a sufficient condition for identifiability.
+The rank-2 joint coercivity condition is sufficient for identifiability (the proof is postponed to Appendix \ref{Append:A}):